ctsit/nacculator/README.md

 Next, you will need to run the actual `redcap2nacc` program to produce the fixed width text file for NACC.
-One type of flag can be used at a time, so the program must be run twice.
+One type of flag can be used at a time, so the program must be run once for each type of packet.

     $ redcap2nacc -ivp < $run_CURRENT-DATE/final_Update.csv > $run_CURRENT-DATE/iv_nacc_complete.txt 2> $run_CURRENT-DATE/ivp_errors.txt
     $ redcap2nacc -fvp < $run_CURRENT-DATE/final_Update.csv > $run_CURRENT-DATE/fv_nacc_complete.txt 2> $run_CURRENT-DATE/fvp_errors.txt